audienceproject/werckerenvtools/README.md

 `werckerenvtools import [organization] [application] [pipeline] --token [token] --file ENVIRONMENT`

-will import the environment variables of the pipeline from file called ENVIRONMENT Organization, application and pipeline must exist.
+will import the environment variables of the updatpipeline from file called ENVIRONMENT Organization, application and pipeline must exist.

 ## Sync